EU leaders say no to British PM's attempt to change Brexit deal | CBC News

 Many pro-Brexit British lawmakers fear the backstop will trap Britain in regulatory lockstep with the EU, and say they won't vote for May's deal unless it is removed.

-German government spokesman Steffen Seibert said "opening up the withdrawal agreement is not on the agenda."

-Britain and the EU struck a divorce deal in November after a year and a half of tense negotiations.
-But the agreement has run aground in Britain's Parliament, which overwhelmingly rejected it on Jan.
-15.

-May was due to speak with Varadkar and European Council President Donald Tusk on Wednesday.
-She was meeting with opposition Labour Party Leader Jeremy Corbyn in an attempt to find elusive cross-party unity on Brexit.
+May was speaking to Ireland's Varadkar and European Council President Donald Tusk on Wednesday, and met opposition Labour Party Leader Jeremy Corbyn in an attempt to find elusive cross-party unity on Brexit.

 May conceded that her government hadn't settled on a way to replace the backstop, telling lawmakers that "there are a number of proposals for how that could be done."
 She said measures under consideration included a unilateral exit mechanism from the backstop for Britain, a time limit to the backstop and "mutual recognition and trusted trader schemes."